top of page

 Once you've inserted the patch and it's snug but not too snug, use your knife to score the wood extending past the outer edge of your project.
 Repeat the scoring until the outer portion separates from the primary patch.

-This particular project had a split that didn't extend to the woods' outer edge.
+This particular project had an interior split that didn't extend to the woods' outer edge.
 By making an angled cut that tapers to its corners the patch can be driven into the split.
 The outer edges are "forced" into the cavity until the split/gap disappears.

 Encountering a split in your project doesn't mean it's destined for the fireplace.
 If you encounter cracks and splitting that affects your project, give this method a try.
 We're sure you'll be satisfied.